They call it “revolutionary”…

 That’s all good, but what does life for a distributor actually look like?

-Trevo essentially has one product – their 174-ingredient nutritional supplement drink called Trevo.
+Trevo has one main product — their 174-ingredient nutritional supplement drink called Trevo.
 It does come in different sizes…

 - 32-ounce bottle